fbpx

 Even during 2020, best practices still hold true.
 You just need to adapt them to the new normal we are all currently living in.

-Here are three insights and associated best practices to keep in mind as you shore up your year-end strategy.
-Each tie directly to top trends found in the Global Trends in Giving Report, from the US and Canada region.
+Here are three insights and associated best practices to keep in mind as you reflect on your fundraising goals and build a strategy for increasing donations.
+Each of these recommendations tie directly to the top trends found in the Global Trends in Giving Report, from the United States and Canada.

 Email Is Not Dead